-Based on that evaluation, our management has concluded that our internal control over financial reporting was effective as of December 31, 2019.
+Based on that evaluation, our management has concluded that our internal control over financial reporting was effective as of December 31, 2020.
 Notwithstanding the foregoing, there can be no assurance that our internal control over financial reporting will detect or uncover all failures of persons within the company to comply with our internal procedures, as all internal control systems, no matter how well designed, have inherent limitations.
 Therefore, even those systems determined to be effective may not prevent or detect misstatements.

-Our management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of the business of NetEffects, Inc. and OnTarget Group, Inc., that were acquired during 2019 and included in our 2019 consolidated financial statements and constituted 3% of total and net assets, as of December 31, 2019 and 10% of revenues for the year then ended.
+Our management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of the business of Aptonet Inc., Mobisoft Ltd. and Stockell Information Systems Inc., that were acquired during 2020 and included in our 2020 consolidated financial statements and constituted 3% and 1% of total and net assets, respectively as of December 31, 2020 and 5% and 10% of revenues and net income, respectively, for the year then ended